glebbash/carrot-blog/posts/lo/devlog-11.md

 #### Semicolons

-For some reason semicolons are optional.
+For some reason, semicolons are optional.
 It's not like there are no semicolons at all (somewhat like in Python) and it's not like they are required.
 Everyone now has to decide for themselves whether to use them or not.

 #### Naming conventions